josephrclick/synapse/docs/research-reports/autores-final-container-startup-issues.md

 ## Executive Summary

-This comprehensive report presents findings from multi-model analysis and expert consensus on the Capture-v3 project's container and startup issues.
+This comprehensive report presents findings from multi-model analysis and expert consensus on the Synapse project's container and startup issues.
 The root cause has been definitively identified as a Dockerfile path misconfiguration, with clear solutions and implementation priorities established.

 ## Confirmed Root Cause